HNx1/IdentityLM/README.md

   infeasible to break, under the existing well supported RSA 2-prime standard.
 - However, to solve this RSA limiting issue, I developed an adaptation of 3-prime RSA that I believe allows arbitrary RSA encryption for any token sequence.
-In this case, the limiting factor become the actual "hash" encryption of the token sequence.
+In this case, the limiting factor becomes the actual "hash" encryption of the token sequence.
 For 32 tokens, this would be 32-bit hash encryption, which similarly to above could be probably be pushed to 128-bit with relatively limited loss in model performance.
 Therefore, if my slight